 9. Weather – In case of bad weather on Saturday, March 23, the Tournament will be postponed until Sunday, March 24.
 If weather is still an issue then it will be postponed until Saturday, March 30 or Sunday March 31.
 In case of questionable weather prior to start of fishing, the Tournament Officials will assess the conditions every thirty minutes, with the final decision for the day being made prior to 9 am.

 10. Cancellation Policy - No refunds will be given for tournament entry after the start of fishing unless the tournament is canceled or postponed.
 If the tournament is postponed before 10 am the day of the tournament, full entry fee will be refunded or applied to rescheduled date.
 All anglers registered in the tournament at time of cancellation must notify tournament officials before the start of the postponed day’s tournament if they plan to withdraw.
 No refunds will be issued to anglers who have entered fish.
 All refunds will be mailed to entrants within 10 working days of cancellation date.

-11. A boat side bet is a bet placed under the name of the boat in any of ten different categories.
-Maximum number of boat side bets placed under the name of a boat is FIVE (5).
+11. A Tournament Within a Tournament (TWT) is a secondary tournament entry placed under the name of the boat in any of ten different categories.
+Maximum number of TWT entries per boat is FIVE (5).

 12. Each boat must appoint a representative, who must be an angler or the captain of the boat, for bets placed before 8:30 am day of tournament.

 13. Each boat representative or captain is responsible for receiving and disbursing the prize money.

 14. If a boat enters a TWT category, only fish caught on that boat can be entered under that boat name.

 15. Any angler’s fish caught on a boat participating in a TWT be entered as a TWT fish even if that angler was not a TWT participant.